Saturday, November 19, 2011

 The Conservative Intellectual Dilemma Over Who Has Rights

 In an all too frequent political discussion on Facebook, this time with Brian Gaddie, one of my unashamed far left liberal friends, he kindly pointed out that he appreciated Congressman Ron Paul's opposition to torture.
 This prompted a quick thought I've had about rights.
-And, really, a lot of this discussion must ultimately rest on the nature of our rights as sentient, self-aware beings who value life with each of us being the legitimate owners of our own who take positive action to support or enhance that life.
+And, really, a lot of this discussion must ultimately rest on the nature of our rights as sentient, self-aware beings who value life with each of us being the legitimate owners of our own selves who take positive action to support or enhance that life.

 There is an excellent write up at The Objective Standard regarding the nature of rights that I highly recommend reading, especially since it offers up a theory that does not depend on the existence of God.
 This is important, because if God cannot be proven than your rights cannot be proven if you solely rest the existence of them on its existence.